 Based on reviews from major platforms

 The NPORS N111 Hoist Training course equips participants with the skills to safely operate both Passenger/Goods (N111/1) and Goods Only (N111/2) hoists.
-This course ensures full compliance with industry standards and prepares operators for the combined endorsement across construction and industrial sites.
+This course ensures full compliance with UK industry standards and prepares operators for the combined endorsement across construction and industrial sites.

 The NPORS N111 Passenger & Goods Hoist Training is designed for individuals seeking the professional certificate required to operate hoists safely and efficiently.
 This course is ideal for those looking to: